PrAACtical Questions: How Do I Find Good AAC Service Providers?

 How do you find an SLP with adequate skills in AAC?

-Certification and state licensure requires that they participate in a set number of continuing education activities in order to stay current in the field of communication disorders.
+Certification and state licensure requirements generally state that they participate in a set number of continuing education activities in order to stay current in the field of communication disorders.
 However, neither ASHA certification nor state licensure requires that the speech-language pathologist have any training or experience in AAC.

 Finding an SLP who can meet the AAC needs of a particular individual is not a straightforward or easy task.
 Aside from word of mouth, one of the best ways to know who in your area provides AAC services is to contact professional organizations.
 They can provide you with lists of members in your area.
 Keep in mind, though, that while membership in an AAC-related organization is important, it is no guarantee of high-quality services.
 Organizations you may wish to contact include: